DohyeongKi/regmdc/README.md

 monotonic regression and Hardy—Krause variation denoising are multivariate generalizations of isotonic regression and total variation denoising, introduced in Fang et al. (2021).
-MARS via LASSO is a LASSO variation of the usual MARS method, introduced in Ki et al. (2021).
+MARS via LASSO is a LASSO variant of the usual MARS method, introduced in Ki et al. (2021).
 It can be thought of not only as a multivariate generalization of locally adaptive regression splines but also as second-order Hardy—Krause variation denoising.
 Totally convex regression is a multivariate extension of univariate convex regression based on total convexity (see,